dennisnyamweya/Quotes_App/src/README.md

 # Quotes App
 #### Brief description of application
-An application that allows one to write quotes and vote on the best quotes and worst.
+An application that allows one to write quotes and vote on the best quotes and worst.Quotes are published with authors name also.
 #### By **{Dennis Makori Nyamweya}**
 ## Description
 This is an application that allows users to create their own quotes and vote for the best inspiring quotes.The users are allowed to delete the quote and even go as far a voting through upvote and downvote whether it is inspirational or not.